openbsd/xenocara/lib/mesa/docs/drivers/vc4.rst

 * Increasing GPU memory Increase CMA pool size

-The memory for the VC4 driver is allocated from the standard Linux cma pool.
+The memory for the VC4 driver is allocated from the standard Linux CMA pool.
 The size of this pool defaults to 64 MB.
 To increase this, pass an additional parameter on the kernel command line.
 Edit the boot partition's ``cmdline.txt`` to add::